Eddie Egan: Life

 Soon after the film was released, Egan asked to retire from the NYPD.
 On his retirement day in November 1971, he was fired for failing to make court appearances in conjunction with his cases and for failing to turn in contraband weapons and narcotics, losing him his pension benefits.
-He won an appeal and his pension was reinstated.
+He won an appeal, and his pension was reinstated.

-In 1973 another film, called Badge 373, with Robert Duvall playing the role of Egan, was released detailing Egan's career.
+In 1973, another film, called Badge 373, with Robert Duvall playing the role of Egan, was released detailing Egan's career.
 Egan played Lt.
 Scanlon in the movie, once again (like in The French Connection) as an authority figure more or less sympathetic to the protagonist whose personality is based on himself.
 Also in 1973, ABC ordered and aired a television pilot entitled Egan, this time with Eugene Roche playing Egan, a tough NYPD cop transferred to Los Angeles, but it failed to go to series.
 In 1986, Fox developed Popeye Doyle, a proposed series based on the fictionalized character from the two films rather than Egan himself, with Ed O'Neill playing the title character.
-While the series was never produced, the pilot was broadcast as an NBC-TV Movie, and has been shown in syndication.
+Although the series was never produced, the pilot was broadcast as an NBC-TV Movie and has been shown in syndication.

-After retiring from the NYPD, Egan became a full-time actor, usually playing law enforcement figures.
-He portrayed the head of the NYPD's Son of Sam task force in the 1985 movie Out of the Darkness, and throughout his career he played roles in more than 20 movies and television series.
+After retiring from the NYPD, Egan became a full-time actor, usually playing law-enforcement figures.
+He portrayed the head of the NYPD's Son of Sam task force in the 1985 movie Out of the Darkness, and throughout his career, he played roles in more than 20 movies and television series.
 He moved to Fort Lauderdale, Florida, in 1984.

 Death

-Egan died of colon cancer at the University of Miami Cancer Center, at the age of 65.
+Egan died of colon cancer at the University of Miami Cancer Center on November 4, 1995, at the age of 65.
 He was engaged to Cheryl Kyle-Little at the time.
+He was interred at Calverton National Cemetery on November 8.